Platform

 Breaking Changes

-is under a version control system.
-The hot deploy on/off flag has been kept in the user settings. -
+1. Hot deploy mapping settings has been moved to project settings located in studio-settings.xml (STUDIO-3605).
+It means that they are now shared between all developers working on the project, provided that studio-settings.xml is under a version control system.
+The hot deploy on/off flag has been kept in the user settings.

 Repository Configuration